DHSHINN/Magnetogenetics/README.md

 Note that the raw data from must be edited into a relevant csv file.

-For any questions/problems, please contact Donghun: dh_shinn@yonsei.ac.kr
+For any questions/problems, please contact Donghun: dhshinn@umich.edu